highcharts/highcharts-ios-dev/Release/README.md

 If this happens check that you are initializing Highcharts properly and plugin / theme you are loading exist.

+## Release App to AppStore
+Highcharts is build with [Carthage](https://github.com/Carthage/) when making a realease version of your app to AppStore you need to make certain steps that are described [here](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).

 ## FAQ

 #### How to ues non static data in chart, from array or later from network?